Aradhyagarg/Touch-Jewel/README.md

-User Authentication
+1 USER AUTHENTICATION
 Login Page
-Navigate to login (click User icon or "Click Here" from signup) Email validation (try invalid emails like "test" or "test@") Password validation (less than 6 characters)
+Navigate to login (click User icon or Click Here from signup) Email validation (try invalid emails like test or test@) Password validation (less than 6 characters)
 Empty field validation
-Show/Hide password toggle
+Show or Hide password toggle
 Remember me checkbox
-Successful login (use any email/password that passes validation) Toast notification on successful login
+Successful login (use any email or password that passes validation) Toast notification on successful login
 User session persists after refresh